juliebro/orca-sightings-api/docs/reference/users/users-post.md

 ### Postman example

-Shows creating a new user named Ben Waters.
+Creates a new user named Ben Waters.

 #### Request builder method and endpoint